How do annuities work?

 With fixed annuities, as with variable annuities, there is a risk component to consider.
 An insurance company accepts the investment risk and places money in high quality fixed-rate investments such as bonds.
 This allows the company to earn a stable fixed interest rate for a certain period of time.

 With variable annuities, the risk is taken by the policyholder, rather than by the insurance company since the money is placed in market-based investments.
 This may include stocks, bonds, mutual funds or money markets.
 You may have the option to move the money around among the different investments.
 In addition, the rate of return can vary based on the performance of the investments.

 Indexed annuities have both fixed and variable annuity features.
 They offer a base guaranteed interest rate along with a rate of interest based on a stock market index, like the S&P® 500 Index.
 This provides the opportunity for investment growth when the market performs well.
 An indexed annuity can be a complex product.
-Make sure to discuss all the features, fees, surrender charges and any tax penalties with your insurance agent so that you understand how they work together before you purchase.
+Consider discussing all the features, fees, surrender charges and any tax penalties with your insurance agent so that you understand how they work together before you purchase.

 Annuity payout options

-The best way to know if an annuity is right for you is to have a conversation with a trusted adviser to help you decide if an annuity makes sense as part of your retirement plan.
+Consider having a conversation with a financial professional to help you decide if an annuity makes sense as part of your retirement plan.
 If you'd like to talk about your retirement goals and learn more about annuities, your local State Farm® agent may be able to help.